Save the Date: Teacher and Guidance Counsellor Day

-Canadian citizens living abroad, Canadian Permanent Residents (Landed Immigrants), and approved refugee claimants are not considered international students.
-These students are assessed domestic tuition fees $7,000 to $11,150).
+Canadian citizens living abroad, Canadian Permanent Residents (Landed Immigrants) and approved refugee claimants are not considered international students.
+These students are charged domestic tuition fees ($7,000 to $11,150).

 How many international students attend Ryerson?

-There are 140 different countries represented at Ryerson, and our campus is arguably the most ethnically diverse in Canada.
-Currently, there approximately 1,000 students studying at Ryerson on study permits or student visas.
-We have a much larger population of students who have come to Ryerson and Toronto from around the globe to study- but we miss them in our head count because they are Canadian citizens or have permanent resident status.
+There are 140 different countries represented at Ryerson, and our campus is one of the most diverse in Canada.
+Currently, there are approximately 1,000 students studying at Ryerson on study permits or student visas.
+We have a much larger population of students who have come to Ryerson and Toronto from around the globe to study that are Canadian citizens or have permanent resident status.